tiangolo/uwsgi-nginx-flask-docker/README.md

 ## What's new

+2018-06-22:

+Improvements from parent image:

+* Make uWSGI require an app to run, instead of going in "full dynamic mode" while there was an error.
+Supervisord doesn't terminate itself but tries to restart uWSGI and shows the errors.
+Uses `need-app` as suggested by [luckydonald](https://github.com/luckydonald) in [this comment](https://github.com/tiangolo/uwsgi-nginx-flask-docker/issues/3#issuecomment-321991279).

+* Correctly handled graceful shutdown of uWSGI and Nginx.
+Thanks to [desaintmartin](https://github.com/desaintmartin) in [this PR](https://github.com/tiangolo/uwsgi-nginx-docker/pull/30).

 2018-02-04:

 It's now possible to set the number of Nginx worker processes with the environment variable `NGINX_WORKER_PROCESSES`.
 Thanks to [naktinis](https://github.com/naktinis) in [this PR](https://github.com/tiangolo/uwsgi-nginx-docker/pull/22).